Betagi Upazila: Transport

 Numerous rivers and canals force the inhabitants to use boats as one of the main transportation source.
 People use launch for long-distance travel.
 Road communication has improved significantly over the last decades.
 Although, travel on bus for long distance is not comfortable yet.

 Economy

 Economy mainly depends on farming.
-Although, people from Betagi Pourosova do non-farming jobs such as government employees, teachers, bankers etc.
+Although, many people from Betagi Upazilla do non-farming jobs such as government employees, teachers, bankers etc.